 On a quarterly basis, we review our curriculum with our employer partners and advisory board.
 Our curriculum is crafted to align with the exact talent needed in the local tech community.

 Yes!
 We offer part-time programs.
-The program is held Monday, Tuesday, and Wednesday evenings from 6 to 9 p.m. and on Saturdays from 9:00 a.m. to 3:30 p.m.
+The program is held Tuesday and Thursday evenings from 5:30 to 9:30 p.m. and 1 – 2 Saturday’s a month from 9:00 a.m. to 5 p.m.
 Our part-time programs last a total of 24 weeks.